Optykan/Yuna/README.md

 	'yuna_warnings': ...
 }
 ```
-Yeah, some meta stuff gets dumped with it too.
-You'll be able to turn this off in future versions.
+Yeah, some meta stuff gets dumped with it too. ~~You'll be able to turn this off in future versions~~.
+See `Yuna::Config` for how to turn this off.

 ###Advanced routing